-Base salary for the CEO and other named executive officers is considered a basic component of executive compensation which is necessary to recruit and retain senior managers.
+Base salary for the CEO and other Named Executive Officers is considered a basic component of executive compensation which is necessary to recruit and retain senior managers.
 In addition, base salary is intended to support compensation practices that are competitive among medical device, hospital supply, pharmaceutical, and other industrial, manufacturing and service companies which we draw from and compete with for executive talent.

 Although the payment of base salary is not directly tied to achievement of certain pre-established financial goals, the Committee considers a number of factors in determining base salary, including previous performance, the consultant's data regarding compensation trends and practices, base salaries paid by other medical device, hospital supply, pharmaceutical, and other industrial companies, the complexity and responsibility of the executive's position, the executive's overall experience and achievements against objectives, as well as the general and industry market for executive talent.
-The Committee believes that the target salary for our executive positions should generally be within 25% of the mid-point for similar positions based on the survey data provided by the compensation consultant.
+The Committee believes that the target salary for our executive positions should generally be 25% above or below the mid-point (50th percentile) for similar positions based on the survey data provided by the compensation consultant.
 While the mid-point may serve as a general guideline, other factors such as experience, time in position, complexity of functions, competitive environment, special skills and past performance are also considered.
 The Committee believes that base salaries for executives with significant experience and strong past performance should not generally exceed the 75th percentile for similar positions of industrial companies based on survey data.
-Based on these considerations and the Company's fiscal year operating plan, information from the compensation consultant, and recommendations of the CEO with respect to compensation adjustments for the other named executive officers, the Committee determines the appropriate salary level for the named executive officers.
+Based on these considerations and the Company's fiscal year operating plan, information from the compensation consultant, and recommendations of the CEO with respect to compensation adjustments for the other Named Executive Officers, the Committee determines the appropriate salary level for the Named Executive Officers.
 The Board of Directors also reviews the salary actions of the Committee.

 With respect to our CEO, Mr. Rosebrough's annual base salary rate of \$750,000 was established as part of his employment agreement approved by our Board, which became effective October 1, 2007.
-Mr. Rosebrough's employment agreement and the determination of the compensation described in that agreement is further discussed in the section below regarding his Sign-On Compensation and in other parts of this Proxy Statement.
-At his request, Mr. Rosebrough's base salary rate for fiscal year 2010 was unchanged from fiscal years 2009 and 2008.
-Although the Committee's assessment of the Company's performance, Mr. Rosebrough's performance, and the compensation consultant's survey data all indicated that an increase in base salary would have been appropriate, Mr. Rosebrough encouraged the Committee to make no change to his base salary, and the Committee accepted his request.
-The survey data from the compensation consultant indicated that Mr. Rosebrough's base salary for fiscal 2010 was below the mid-point.
+Mr. Rosebrough's employment agreement and the determination of the compensation described in that agreement is further discussed in other parts of this Proxy Statement.
+At his request, Mr. Rosebrough's base salary rate has remained unchanged from the time he joined the Company.
+Although the Committee's assessment of the Company's performance, Mr. Rosebrough's performance, and the compensation consultant's survey data all indicated that increases in Mr. Rosebrough's base salary would have been appropriate, Mr. Rosebrough has encouraged the

+Committee to make no change to his base salary, and the Committee accepted his request.
+The survey data from the compensation consultant indicated that Mr. Rosebrough's base salary for fiscal year 2012 was below the mid-point.